yURInation02/Activity-Picker/README.md

 4/22: added a function to update a list
         CURRENT ISSUE: duplicates of Activities are saved on storedData (localStorage)

+4/24: Fixed the duplicates bug of the table.
+Fixed a bug at random picker

 List of activities:
     Magic
     Coding